Vigil@nce - file: out-of-bounds memory reading via do_core_note

 SYNTHESIS OF THE VULNERABILITY

-Impacted products: Fedora, openSUSE Leap, Slackware, SUSE Linux Enterprise Desktop, SLES, Ubuntu.
+Impacted products: Debian, Fedora, openSUSE Leap, SUSE Linux Enterprise Desktop, SLES, Ubuntu.

 Severity: 2/4.